Queens Child Injury Lawyers

 Choose an Attorney with Experience in the Special Considerations of Children’s Injury Cases

 There are many special considerations involved in lawsuits involving injuries to children.
 First and foremost, the law does not allow a minor to sue directly on his or her own behalf.
 And when a parent or guardian pursues a lawsuit on a child’s behalf, the child may not later sue for the same injury when he or she grows up, even if the parent or guardian failed to obtain all the damages to which the child may have been entitled.

 In addition, specific legal rules apply in child injury cases that greatly affect whether a given defendant can even be held liable.
 For example, many jurisdictions apply what is known as the “attractive nuisance” doctrine, which essentially creates for children an exception to the rule that trespassers on land may not sue the landowner for any injury they sustain while unlawfully on the property.
 The reasoning is that certain dangerous properties or structures, such as swimming pools, are considered to be inherently attractive to children.
 The result is that any property owner who knows or should know that children are likely to be in the vicinity is responsible for taking extra measures to prevent injuries to those children, by putting up fences, signs, or other relevant protections.
 An attorney with experience representing injured children can help you determine the extent to which this rule may apply to your case under New York law.

 Because of these special considerations, when a child is injured, you need to consult an attorney who understands the special concerns that affect childhood injury cases.
-Queens child injury attorney John Cassisi has represented many minors and their families from Queens, Brooklyn, and the Bronx in personal injury lawsuits.
-If you would like a free consultation to find out how we may be able to help you, contact us at (718) 441-5050 or use our online contact form.
+Our child injury attorneys in Queens have represented many minors and their families from Queens, Brooklyn, and the Bronx in personal injury lawsuits.